epintos/nft-game-smart-contract/README.md

-## NftGame Solidity Smart Contract
+## NFT Game Solidity Smart Contract

 Developed a smart contract to simulate a basic game using NFTs